Few people wake up one morning intending to ruin their testimony.

 So, what might it involve, how can we make one, and could it actually help us grow and steady us in tough times?

 Joseph had been betrayed by his brothers and sold into slavery.
 He was far from home and from the eyes of everyone who knew him.
 But God was with him and allowed him to be promoted to steward in the house of his master, a man named Potiphar.
 That must have been heady stuff for a young man.
 But Joseph was not just smart, he was also handsome.
 And his master’s wife had taken notice.
-The next thing he knew he was faced with a moment of temptation.
+The next thing he knew, he was faced with a moment of temptation.
 With Potiphar away on business and the house empty, Potiphar’s wife made an all-out attempt to seduce him.

 Remember, Joseph was a man in his prime, single, abandoned by his family, and alone.
 Who would know?
 Why not do what everyone else does and simply give in to the temptation?

 How many of us have been faced with that kind of temptation?
 Given the attention of an important person?
 Told we can have what our heart or our flesh craves?
-Away on business so who will know?
+Away on business, so who will know?
 What happens in Vegas … and all that?
 Do we give in?

-Today we’ll look at Jesus’ temptation in the wilderness and how He responded because the same principle can help us when we are fighting temptation or spiritual attacks.
-We will, also, look at how memorizing Scripture fits into all this and how the devil can, actually, use Scripture against us.
+Today, we’ll look at Jesus’ temptation in the wilderness and how He responded because the same principle can help us when we are fighting temptation or spiritual attacks.
+We will also look at how memorizing Scripture fits into all this and how the devil can, actually, use Scripture against us.

 Also, did you know that every major civilization has a “flood story” as part of its oral or written history?
 What does the biblical account of the flood teach us about God, His character, and His sovereign control of world events?
-And why should this be so comforting to us in the sometimes dangerous time in which we’re living?
+And why should this be so comforting to us in the sometimes dangerous times in which we’re living?

 It started right there in the garden.
 The serpent tempted Eve with a thought, “Did God really say …?”
-The first step in his deception was to get her to doubt God and he’s still whispering the same question today.
+The first step in his deception was to get her to doubt God, and he’s still whispering the same question today.
 What is he tempting you to doubt?

 LIVING BETWEEN THE ALREADY & THE NOT YET – Part 3 Several weeks ago I started this series, “Living Between the Already and the Not Yet.”
 “The already” is who we are in Christ and have been since the day that...